 Park's Edge Address: 913 Bernina Ave NE Atlanta, GA 30307

-Park’s Edge was an Atlanta, Georgia restaurant featured on season 5 of Kitchen Nightmares.
+Park’s Edge was an Atlanta, Georgia restaurant featured on Season 5 of Kitchen Nightmares.

 On this episode of Kitchen Nightmare, Chef Gordon Ramsay takes us to Park’s Edge in Inman Park, Georgia (a suburb of Atlanta, Georgia).

 To make matters worse, their food is complicated and their staff is overworked.

 In the two years that this restaurant has been open the Health Department has forced the restaurant to close twice due to health code violations.

 Jorge’s failure to establish any organization and structure in the kitchen, and Richard doesn’t help out in the kitchen when things get busy.

 When a local news outlet pressed the owners as to why their restaurant had so many problems, the two blamed the neighborhood for being racist, thus alienating their restaurant from the local community causing their business to suffer.

 When Gordon Ramsay arrives at the restaurant, he is confused by the menu that offers Mexican, Asian, and Indian cuisine.